Pesquisa-UFCAT/metapy/STATS_LOSS.md

 <!--Don't delete ths script-->

 <p align="justify">
-In optimization, a loss function is a metric that assesses the performance of a model by quantifying the difference between the model's predicted output and the true or expected output See <a target="_blank" rel="noopener" href="https://wmpjrufg.github.io/METAPY/LEARN_APPL_INVERSE.html">theory</a>.
+In optimization, a loss function is a metric that assesses the performance of a model by quantifying the difference between the model's predicted output and the true or expected output (see <a target="_blank" rel="noopener" href="https://wmpjrufg.github.io/METAPY/LEARN_APPL_INVERSE.html">theory</a>).
 <br><br>
 The exact form of the loss function depends on the nature of the problem to be solved, the data available, and the type of optimization algorithm being used.
 Therefore, finding appropriate loss functions is one of the most crucial research endeavors in inverse problems <a href="#ref1">[1]</a>.
 <br><br>